rescued-animals-platform/adoption-service/README.md

         docker ps -a

-  If they're not, run: `make deploy.dependencies-only`
+  If they're not, run: `make deploy-dependencies-only`

 ## [Important] If you want to run api tests from the IDE